 A tasty three-course dinner was served by the most attentive staff I’ve had in ages.
-Seriously, the staff knew I needed a drink refill before I knew it myself!
+Seriously, the team knew I needed a drink refill before I knew it myself!
 Our meal consisted of salad, pot roast, chicken, vegetables, and dessert.
-While we ate, we were entertained by a variety show made up of talented singers and dancers featuring classic rock & roll, patriotic songs, contemporary country, Broadway melodies, and finally concluded with a handful of religious hymns.
+While we ate, we were entertained by a variety show of talented singers and dancers featuring classic rock & roll, patriotic songs, contemporary country, Broadway melodies, and finally concluded with a handful of religious hymns.

 Popular family attractions include Ripley’s Believe It or Not, The Titanic Museum, and the world’s largest toy museum.

-It has a culinary and craft school sponsored by Midwest Living where guests can sign up for cooking and baking classes all year round.
-Cookbook author Debbie Dance hosts the fun and informative classes, where you make things like Strawberry Salad, Peach BBQ Chicken, and Peanut Butter pie.
+It has a culinary and craft school sponsored by Midwest Living, Magazine, where guests can sign up for cooking and baking classes all year round.
+Cookbook author Debbie Dance hosts the fun and informative courses, where you make things like Strawberry Salad, Peach BBQ Chicken, and Peanut Butter pie.

-I went to the Farmhouse Restaurant for lunch, which is on Main Street in downtown Branson.
-Chicken & Dumplings was on the menu so I couldn’t pass them up in a place known for country cooking.
-My Chicken and Dumplings were good; a little salty and served with green beans and Cole slaw.
-I don’t get this type of food very often so I enjoyed every last bite.
+I went to the Farmhouse Restaurant for lunch on Main Street in downtown Branson.
+Chicken & Dumplings were on the menu, so I couldn’t pass them up.
+The dish was good, a little salty, and came with green beans and coleslaw on the side.
+I rarely get this type of food, so I enjoyed every last bite.
 The sweet tea was stellar, too.

 Shopping in Branson, Missouri

-For more sophisticated and recognizable shopping, visit the Branson Landing.
-This beautiful outdoor complex often features live entertainment, more than 100 stores, restaurants, and a dancing waters show.
-Branson Landing overlooks beautiful Lake Taneycomo where you can partake in many water activities as well as the shops and eateries.
+For more sophisticated and recognizable shopping, visit Branson Landing.
+This beautiful outdoor complex often features live entertainment, more than 100 stores, restaurants, and a dancing water show.
+Branson Landing overlooks gorgeous Lake Taneycomo, where you can partake in many water activities and enjoy the shops and eateries.

-A Great Place to Stay in Branson
+Where to Stay in Branson

-Flowering dogwood and evergreen trees surround the lush Dogwood Canyon landscape while the Ozark Mountains add the backdrop.
-My friends and I took the Wildlife Tram Tour that included a 2-hour narrated tour on an open air tram to see Texas Longhorn, bison, elk, and white-tailed deer.
+Flowering dogwood and evergreen trees surround the lush Dogwood Canyon landscape, while the Ozark Mountains add the backdrop.
+My friends and I took the Wildlife Tram Tour, which included a 2-hour narrated tour on an open-air tram.
+The tour featured Texas Longhorn, bison, elk, and white-tailed deer sightings.
 We lucked out and saw minks sitting by the waterfall at one point, a first for me.

-Other activities include hiking, biking, horseback riding, and trout fishing in the lake.
+Other activities at Dogwood Canyon Nature Park include hiking, biking, horseback riding, and trout fishing in the lake.
 Segway tours of the property are also available.
-Make sure to stop by the Hope Wilderness Chapel, a rustic replica of an 1800’s church, which is great for photo-ops.
+Make sure to stop by the Hope Wilderness Chapel, a rustic replica of a picturesque 1800s church.